 Note If you don't need NetBEUI as an additional protocol, proceed to step 18.

-Enabling NetBEUI

-- 16. Find the LANABASE= line in any of the transport protocol sections with the highest number following it and make note of it for step 17. - 17.
-In the PROTOCOL.INI file that you have in your Windows for Workgroups directory, find the section [MS\$NETBEUI].

-Change the LANABASE= in any of the transport protocol sections with the higher than the number you found in step 16.
-This will most likely presently be set to a 1 (that is, you will probably change this to a 2).
+Enabling NetBEUI e LANABASE = line in any of the transport protocol sections with hest number following it and make note of it for step 17.
+PROTOCOL.INI file that you have in your Windows for roups directory, find the section [MS\$NETBEUI]. the high the LANABASE in any of the transport protocol sections with her than the number you found in step 16.
+This will most likely ly be set to a 1 (that is, you will probably change this to a 2).
 (If you just followed steps 15 and 16, you are done.)

-18. If you do not want NetBEUI as a protocol, use the /n option with the WORKGRP.SYS driver-the /n option tells the WORKGRP.SYS driver to not load the NetBEUI protocol.
+WORK lo not want NetBEUI as a protocol, use the / n option with the GRP.SYS driver-the / n option tells the WORKGRP.SYS driver to a the NetBEUI protocol.